f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Licensing the rSeries Appliance
 -------------------------------

 Licensing for the rSeries device is handled at the F5OS level.
-This is similar to how vCMP licensing is implemented where the system is licensed once, and all subsystems inherit their licensing from the appliance or chassis.
-With rSeries, licensing is applied at the F5OS platform layer and all tenants will inherit their licenses from the base system.
+This is like how vCMP licensing is implemented where the system is licensed once, and all subsystems inherit their licensing from the appliance or chassis.
+With rSeries, licensing is applied at the F5OS platform layer, and all tenants will inherit their licenses from the base system.
 There is no need to procure add-on licenses for tenancy/vCMP.
 This is different from iSeries where only certain models supported virtualization/vCMP.
-For rSeries this is included in the base license at no extra cost; however there are different levels of perfromance based on the Pay-as-you-Grow licensing. rSeries does not run vCMP, and instead runs tenancy on top of F5OS.
+For rSeries this is included in the base license at no extra cost; however, there are different levels of performance based on the Pay-as-you-Grow licensing. rSeries does not run vCMP, and instead runs tenancy on top of F5OS.

 Licenses can be applied via CLI, webUI, or API.
 A base registration key and optional add-on keys are needed, and it follows the same manual or automatic licensing capabilities of other BIG-IP systems.